3DFin/3DFin_CC_Tutorial/Readme.md

 **In this first section of the tutorial, the basics of using 3DFin were covered.
 In the following section, common situations/questions that may arise while using 3DFin are explained with examples.**

 Expect more cases to be added in the future here!

 ## Case I - adjusting DTM interpolation settings

-### Running 3DFin for a dataset collected with a mobile laserscanning system (GeoSlam)
+### Modify cloth resolution to improve results

- This case covers a simple modification to Basic parameter "cloth resolution" which may improve substantially the results obtained with 3DFin.
+*This case covers a simple modification to Basic parameter "cloth resolution", which may improve substantially the results obtained with 3DFin.
+It also showcases a way to quickly assess visually the results by using the scalar field "dist_to_axis".*

-  This time we will use a different dataset, which you can access here:
+We will use a different dataset for this demonstration, which you can access here:

 [GeoSlam point cloud](https://drive.google.com/file/d/1LEx7WtGt4IHm17KbmbvnFega2jIwXJD6/view?usp=sharing)

 This dataset was collected with a GeoSlam Horizon Mobile Laser Scanning (MLS) system in a forest stand which has a more complex forest structure with more pronounced understorey and also a more complex terrain situation.
 Furthermore, the dataset is a bit more noisy.
 MLS systems typically have an increased noise level as compared to the TLS data.

 A visualization of the dataset after loading it to CloudCompare can be seen in Figure 27.

 ![Figure 27: MLS dataset in CloudCompare](figures/Fig_27.png)